 Berlin's main football team plays home matches at the impressive Olympiastadion, Germany's second largest stadium, built for the 1936 Olympic Games and renovated for the 2006 World Cup.
 Founded back in 1892 the team is known as the Alte Dame, the old lady.
 Its most successful years were between 1926 and 1931, although Hertha did make the semi-finals of the UEFA Cup in 1979.
 Shortly after however, dark times hit the club, who spent much of the 1980s and early 1990s in the second division.
 Back in the Bundesliga this time since 2012 they now look set to stay.
-Hertha currently sit below rivals Union, albeit on goal difference.
-October and November have plenty of winnable games for the club, with a rise up the table the least the club should expect.
+An unbeaten run through December saw Hertha create some daylight between themselves and the bottom two, although a resounding 4-0 thumping against Bayern put paid to that.
+February and March are going to be big for the club, with the derby a particularly tantalising prospect.
 Kids under the age of 14 are eligible for free tickets to home games, so check out our feature over at our website.

 Show on map